 We are researchers, consultants and authors inside the O.C.

-Tanner Institute, and we write about people who make a difference-what they think about, what they do, and how they achieve extraordinary results.
+Tanner Institute, and we write about people who make a difference - what they think about, what they do, and how they achieve extraordinary results.
 David Sturt is executive vice president at the O.C.
-Tanner Institute...
-MORE
+Tanner Institute and author of "Great Work: How to Make a Difference People Love".